24 of the Best Gothic Horror Movies

 6. The Cabinet of Dr. Caligari (1920)

-The Cabinet of Dr. Caligari marked a significant turning point in German filmmaking, inspiring horror, and other film genres up to the current day.
+The Cabinet of Dr. Caligari marked a significant turning point in German filmmaking, inspiring horror, and other film genres to the present day.

 It impacted visually inclined artists like Tim Burton and Rob Zombie.
-Also, it is one of the greatest and most well-known silent horror films
+It is also one of the greatest and most well-known silent horror films

 The Cabinet of Dr. Caligari is the tale of a hypnotist who uses his abilities to construct a living, murdered, enslaved person and is based on a healthy mistrust of authority, especially in the years following World War One.